 Unlike, say, Greek or Serbian nationalism, which developed in emulation of nationalist movements elsewhere in Europe and in opposition to continued Ottoman rule, Albanian nationalism was probably more reactive than proactive.
 With Ottoman power obviously on the wane, Albanians began to fear that the provinces of the empire with large Albanian populations would be broken up among Greece and the strongest Balkan nations–Serbia, Bulgaria, and Montenegro.
-The 1878 Treaty of San Stefano (ending the 1877-1878 was between Russia and the Ottomans) did precisely that, in fact, and it was only because Great Britain and Serbia objected to the size of the Russian and Bulgarian (respectively) gains in that treaty that it was scrapped and rewritten as the Treaty of Berlin.
+The 1878 Treaty of San Stefano (ending the 1877-1878 war between Russia and the Ottomans) did precisely that, in fact, and it was only because Great Britain and Serbia objected to the size of the Russian and Bulgarian (respectively) gains in that treaty that it was scrapped and done over as the Treaty of Berlin.
 Under the revised terms of the treaty, Albania remained mostly intact (at least, more than it had under the terms of San Stefano) and part of the Ottoman Empire, for the time being.
 But the fact that their homeland had come so close to being partitioned must have been kind of a wake-up call for the Albanian people.

 Pacifying the Albanian rebels didn’t do much to help the war effort against Italy, and only about 6 weeks later, the Ottomans surrendered in that war and gave up control of Libya (and the Dodecanese Islands, really, which were supposed to go back to Ottoman control but never did and are now part of Greece).
 The fact that both the revolt and the war with Italy went so badly for the Ottomans showed the whole world just how weak the empire was.
 As a result, the Balkan League (Greece, Serbia, Montenegro, and Bulgaria) declared their own war against the Ottomans even before the war with Italy had officially ended, ostensibly to protect Balkan minorities (including the Albanians) but mostly to grab territory.

 This First Balkan War short-circuited plans for yet another Albanian revolt, but it ended (in the middle of 1913) with Albania as an independent nation anyway.
-Bulgaria’s gains in that war led, in turn, to the Second Balkan War (later in 1913), between a Serbia-Greece alliance on one side and Bulgaria on the other.
-That war ended with Serbia as the dominant power in the Balkans and feeling good enough about its own strength to engage in a military rivalry with a genuine Great Power, Austria-Hungary.
+Bulgaria’s huge gains in that war led, in turn, to the Second Balkan War (later in 1913), between a Serbia-Greece alliance on one side and Bulgaria on the other.
+That war ended with Serbia as the dominant power in the Balkans and feeling good enough about its own strength to pick a fight–or a rivalry, at any rate–with a genuine Great Power, Austria-Hungary.
 That rivalry led to yet another war, one I’m assuming you’ve heard about.